10 Money Saving Tips (that actually work)

 - Buying a car.

-- Buying a timeshare.
+- Buying fancy jewelry.

 But after discovering the 48-hour rule.